arista-netdevops-community/cvp-in-gcp/README.md

 - **cvp_cluster_vmtype**: The type of instances used for CVP
 - **cvp_cluster_centos_version**: The Centos version used by CVP instances.
 If not provided we'll try to choose the appropriate one based on the CVP version that's being installed.
 - **cvp_cluster_public_management**: Whether the cluster UI and SSH ports (https/ssh) is publically accessible over the internet.
 Defaults to `false`.
+- **cvp_cluster_public_eos_communitation**: Whether the ports used by EOS devices to communicate to CVP are publically accessible over the internet.
+Defaults to `false`.
 - **cvp_cluster_vm_admin_user**: Admin user to connect to instances in the CVP cluster using ssh.
 Should be used in conjunction with `cvp_cluster_vm_key`.
 Defaults to `cvpsshadmin`.
 - **cvp_cluster_vm_key**: Path to the public SSH key used to access instances in the CVP cluster using ssh as the `cvp_cluster_vm_admin_user` user.
 If not provided we'll use `~/.ssh/id_rsa.pub` by default.
 - **cvp_cluster_vm_private_key**: Private SSH key used to access and provision instances in the CVP cluster.
 If not provided we'll use `~/.ssh/id_rsa` by default.
 This should match the public key provided on the `cvp_cluster_vm_key` variable.